friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Protocol/README.md

   transport protocols like **HTTP** or **WebSocket**.
   This enables a **client-server** setup hosting multiple databases at the server and expose them to various clients.

+## Note
+The Protocol is commonly not used by an application directly.
+Instead the `FlioxClient` interface is typically used.
+It is documented for the purpose of getting a better understanding of the architecture and its goals.

 ## Unit of Work

 The fundamental feature of protocol messages is the adaption of the **Unit of Work** pattern.